Jevon Porter: Missouri

 Porter transferred to play for the Missouri Tigers.

 Personal life

-Porter the brother of former Missouri and NBA Champion Michael Porter Jr. and former NBA player Jontay Porter.
-Two of his sister's, Bri, and Cierra also played for the Missouri women's team.
+Porter is the brother of former Missouri and NBA Champion Michael Porter Jr. and former NBA player Jontay Porter.
+Two of his sisters, Bri, and Cierra also played for the Missouri women's team.
 His other brother, Coban played at Denver before being sentenced to six years in prison for a drunk-driving crash that killed a woman in Colorado.

 On May 1, 2024, he was arrested for suspicion of DWI in Missouri.